fozer15/Fitness-Management-App/README.md

 ### Note:

-All endpoints are written in the file:
+1. All endpoints are written in the "user.js" file under the server folder

-- server/user.js

 Go into the directory: